jake-87/blog/content/blog/Dependent-series-part-0.md

 ## Supplimentary

-I highly recommend András Kovacs' "Elaboration Zoo", found <a href="https://github.com/AndrasKovacs/elaboration-zoo">at this link</a>, as something akin to a source of truth.
+I highly recommend András Kovács' "Elaboration Zoo", found <a href="https://github.com/AndrasKovacs/elaboration-zoo">at this link</a>, as something akin to a source of truth.
 If this blog series and the Elaboration Zoo explicitly contradict, assume that it is correct (and please contact me!).

 ## Motivation (Why learn this, anyway?)